24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 the interior of Biblioteca Palafoxiana

-Inside the Cultural Center is the oldest public library in the Americas and the only remaining original library of the religious orders of Mexico.
-Called the Biblioteca Palafoxiana, the library is definitely worth a visit.
+Inside the Cultural Center is the oldest public library in the Americas and the only remaining original library of the Mexican religious orders.
+Called the Biblioteca Palafoxiana (Palafoxiana Library), it is definitely worth a visit.

-Over the years, other bishops, religious organizations, and private individuals donated their books to the Palafoxiana, helping it grow to over 40,000 books and rivaling those libraries of eighteenth-century Europe.
+Over the years, other bishops, religious organizations, and private individuals donated their books to the Palafoxiana, helping it grow to over 40,000 books and rivaling eighteenth-century European libraries.

 The library sustained damage from earthquakes.
 However, with the help of the World Monument Fund, the building has been restored and the interior renovated; preserving the city’s cultural heritage.